 - 2. Any serious physical assault of a child.

 Relevant entities must inform their worker if they are the subject of a misconduct finding.
 They must also tell the employee that they have a statutory obligation to report the misconduct to the Office of the Children’s Guardian.

 - How long does the process take?

-Once proof of identity has been provided to a Service NSW Centre, it can take up to four weeks for us to receive National Police Criminal History results.
+Once proof of identity has been provided to a Service NSW Centre, it can take up to 4 weeks for us to receive National Police Criminal History results.
 Processing the National Police Criminal History may be delayed if:

 - the application form was not completed correctly

 - you have not included former names (including aliases) on your application form

 - you have a common name shared by more than one person

 - you have submitted both paid and volunteer applications.